Annual contribution (total credit allocation) = $900.

 - toothpaste or toothbrushes

 - wigs — unless made to order for individuals who have suffered abnormal hair loss owing to disease, medical treatment, or accident

 Personal Spending Account

-- fitness club memberships (includes membership to the PAC)
+- fitness club or gym memberships (includes membership to the PAC)

 - personal trainers, fitness consultants, lifestyle consultants and exercise physiologists

-- durable equipment such as treadmills, exercise bikes and universal gyms
+- purchase or rental of exercise equipment (such as treadmills, exercise bikes, universal gyms and weights)

 - nutrition programs and counselling

 - cholesterol and hypertension screening

 - smoking cessation programs and products

 - maternity services and accessories (such as Doulas, Midwives and classes)